KNOW THE SIGNS OF PH1

 Kidney stones may be a sign of something more serious6

-Recurrent kidney stones in an adult or any kidney stone in a child or adolescent could be a sign of a metabolic stone disease like PH1.6,22 Consider these patients for a full work-up and using genetic testing to help confirm PH1.6
+Recurrent and/or unusual kidney stones in an adult or any kidney stone in a child or adolescent could be a sign of a metabolic stone disease like PH1.6,23 Consider these patients for a full work-up and genetic testing to help confirm PH1.6